Dr Zoe Saynor

 Broad research specialisms:

-- The benefits and risks of exercise training in chronically diseased individuals
+- The benefits and risks of exercise training in individuals with chronic health conditions

 - Cardiopulmonary exercise testing and exercise training for clinical groups;